 Shift the focus from making as many pages as possible to creating as much helpful content as possible.

+First, look at your site’s existing pages to see if it has any links.
 If you have limited time, focus on creating more pages with multiple links.

 How to find Dead-End Pages